keresztenymarcell/workbook/docs/module_advanced_enterprise_java.md

 #### What are the major differences between Maven, Ant and Gradle?
 #### What is Maven used for?
+Maven is written in Java and is used to build projects written in C#, Scala, Ruby, etc. Based on the Project Object Model (POM), this tool has made the lives of Java developers easier while developing reports, checks build and testing automation setups.
 #### What does a pom.xml file contains in Maven?
 The pom. xml file contains information of project and configuration information for the maven to build the project such as dependencies, build directory, source directory, test source directory, plugin, goals etc. Maven reads the pom. xml file, then executes the goal.